- Category

 1. Get up and walk around once per hour.
 Studies have shown that getting up and walking around at least once an hour will help to improve vascular function and blood pressure.

-2. A stand-up desk or an ergonomically designed chair is better than nothing.
+2. A stand-up desk, ergonomically designed chair, or walking treadmill is better than nothing.

 3. Ensure your devices are at eye level and arm's length.

 4. The most essential step is adding more physical activity to your weekly routine.
-Develop a workout routine focusing on strengthening the glutes, core, hips, and back.
+Develop a workout routine focusing on improving mobility and strength.

 In conclusion

-Sitting all day is a severe problem, leading to many health issues.
-If you're sitting for more than two hours a day, it may be time for you to change your work environment or personal life.
-Implementing one or two tips above may significantly affect your health.
+Sitting all day is a serious problem that can lead to many health issues.
+If you sit for more than two hours a day, it may be time to change your work environment or personal life.
+Implementing one or two of the tips above may significantly affect your health.

 You may also like